lukasjenks/archinstallationguide/README.md

 ```

 ### (42)
-Log into the system as root and set locale
+Log into the system as root and set hostname

-`localectl set-locale LANG="en_CA.UTF-8"`
+`hostnamectl set-hostname [desired computer name]`

 ### (43)
 Add a user account for your personal use